thesavourist/FermBuddy/README.md

 **Track more than Gravity**

 FermBuddy is an open-source display for hydrometers.
+It connects directly to fermentation monitoring devices and displays gravity, temperature, estimated attenuation and estimated ABV at a glance.

 Currently, only Tilt hydrometers are supported.

-It connects directly to fermentation monitoring devices and displays gravity, temperature, estimated attenuation and estimated ABV on a dedicated display.

 ## License